GoSadi Skill Levels

 While adding a Skill Level is helpful for your customers (it’s also key for good SEO), we consider it to be best practice to list the Skill Level and stitches required for your pattern in the pattern listing itself.
 This will ensure that your customer knows what they need to know to achieve the look of the pattern, or what they need to learn.

 I think it’s super interesting to note that pattern Skill Levels describe the project itself, not necessarily the current Skill Level of the stitcher.
 Your Skill Level doesn’t have to dictate the projects you can (or should) attempt.
-It just helps determine whether making an item would be a chance to relax or an opportunity to grow in your stitching” - Bethany Henderson, Fig & Filament, gosadi alpha tester
+It just helps determine whether making an item would be a chance to relax or an opportunity to grow in your stitching” - Bethany Henderson, Fig & Filament, GoSadi alpha tester

-Skill Levels on gosadi
+Skill Levels on GoSadi

 BEGINNER